lammps/lammps/doc/src/read_data.rst

 * *avec* = first edge vector of a general triclinic simulation box (3 values)
 * *bvec* = second edge vector of a general triclinic simulation box (3 values)
 * *cvec* = third edge vector of a general triclinic simulation box (3 values)
-* *abc origin* = origin on a general triclinic simulation box (3 values)
+* *abc origin* = origin of a general triclinic simulation box (3 values)

 ----------

 Header specification of the simulation box size and shape
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The final 8 keywords in the list of header keywords are for simulation boxes of 3 kinds which LAMMPS supports:
+The last 8 keywords in the list of header keywords are for simulation boxes of 3 kinds which LAMMPS supports:

 * orthogonal box = faces are perpendicular to the xyz coordinate axes